dannberg/finops-for-startups/content/index.md

 - When is FinOps a priority for startups?
 - FinOps as part of due diligence
 - Helping your investments achieve their FinOps goals
+- Types of founders, and how to talk to each about FinOps

 ### [[Chapter 6.
 FinOps for Venture Capital Part II - Startup Perspective]]
 - When your investors will care about FinOps